Fleid/SQLSat-Paris-2014---DQS-MDS-PreConf/DataCuration.md

 ##Role Definition
-Features in the products are mapped on these roles -Information Worker (the creator and consumer of data) -Data Steward (he is in charge of the quality, and good usage, of the data, where it is used) -IT-Professional (build systems that enable everything)
+Features in the products are mapped on these roles
+- Information Worker (the creator and consumer of data)
+- Data Steward (he is in charge of the quality, and good usage, of the data, where it is used)
+- IT-Professional (build systems that enable everything)